beyond-all-reason/spring/doc/SelectionKeys.md

 - `SelectAll`: all units
 - `SelectOne`: one unit, will also center the camera on that unit.
 This command remembers which unit was selected, on repeating the selection command, the **next** unit will be selected, so you can cycle through all matching units.
-- `SelectOneNearestMouse`: one unit, the one closest to the mouse pointer.
+- `SelectClosestToCursor`: one unit, the one closest to the mouse cursor.
 - `SelectNum_<integer>`: `<integer>` units.
 Repeating this command adds `<integer>` more units.
 - `SelectPart_<float>`: `<float>` percent of the units.